SyntaxError: missing variable name

 SyntaxError: missing variable name (Firefox) SyntaxError: Unexpected token '='.
 Expected a parameter pattern or a ')' in parameter list.
 (Safari)

 A variable is missing a name.
 The cause is most likely a typo or a forgotten variable name.

 Make sure that you've provided the name of the variable before the

-- Check to ensure the previous lines / declaration does not end with a comma instead of a semi-colon.
+When declaring multiple variables at the same time, make sure that the previous lines/declaration does not end with a comma instead of a semicolon.

 There are a few variable names that are reserved keywords.
 You can't use these.
 Sorry :(

 const debugger = "whoop"; // SyntaxError: missing variable name